chowdhary19/Autonomous-Car/README.md

 For detailed information, code examples, and further reading, refer to the provided links and documentation.
 This project aims to advance the understanding and implementation of self-driving car technologies using cutting-edge deep learning methods.
 ```

-This README file is comprehensive, detailed, and provides all necessary instructions and references for your project.
-Ensure you have the corresponding images in the `public` folder, and update any links or paths according to your specific setup.